learn-co-curriculum/react-hooks-react-router-programmatic-navigation/README.md

 browser URL, and show the user a new page in our application, **without** making the user click on a link.

+**Note:** We have attached some files so you can see an example app in which programmatic navigation has been implemented.
+While the basic functionality is the same as what's described below, there are a number of differences for two
+reasons: 1) the code in the lesson is substantially pared down to make it easier to focus on the specific functionality being explained; and 2) the login/logout functionality is mocked in the example app so you don't need to run a server.
+We recommend that you read through the lesson first, focusing on understanding how programmatic navigation works.
+Once you've done that, feel free to start up the app and explore a (mostly) working example.

 ## The useHistory Hook

 To solve this problem, we can use another custom hook from React Router: the